 Sign Up for Email Alerts

-HB 508 by Rep. Ryan Guillen prohibits cities, counties, and other governmental entities from the improper and unenforceable posting of the PC 30.06 sign and imposes a fine.
-Passed in House Criminal Jurisprudence Committee, passed on the House floor 5/6/13 and now moves to the Senate.
-Passed in Senate Intergovermental Relations Committee 5/15/13.
-Senate sponsor is Sen. Juan "Chuy" Hinojosa (D-McAllen).
-HB 508 is on the Senate Intent Calendar for Monday, May 20.
+**HB 508 by Rep. Ryan Guillen/Sen. Dan Patrick would prohibit cities, counties, and other governmental entities from the improper and unenforceable posting of the PC 30.06 sign and imposes a fine.
+Passed in House but failed due to a Senate amendment

-SB 343 by Sen. Estes/HB 1421 by Rep. Perry provides law enforcement agencies an option in statute to sell confiscated firearms to a federal firearm dealer (FFL) instead of destroying.
-After the cost of the sale and any other related charges, funds could stay with that law enforcement agency.
-SB 343 has been heard in Sen. Crim.
-Jus.
-Committee.
-HB 1421 passed on the House floor 5/6/13.
-Passed in the Senate and is headed for Governor Perry's desk.
+**SB 343 by Sen. Craig Estes/HB 1421 by Rep. Charles Perry allows law enforcement agencies the option in law to sell confiscated firearms to a federal firearm dealer (FFL).
+After the cost of the sale and other related charges, funds will stay with the law enforcement agency.
+These are firearms that cannot be returned to a "rightful owner" and would be otherwise destroyed.
+HB 1421 Passed

-HB 333 by Rep. Guillen requires hotels and motels to provide advance notice if they prohibit firearms.
-Passed on the House floor 4/25/13.
-HB 333 passed on Senate Local and Uncontested Calendar.
-Headed for the Governor's Desk
+**HB 333 by Rep. Ryan Guillen/Sen. Chuy Hinojosa requires hotels and motels to provide advance notice if firearms are prohibited from the property.
+Passed on the local and uncontested calendar

 PAC page is active during election years and legislative updates can be found at the TSRA.com home page or at "Tripp Talk".